Serious-Skills-E-Learning/aws-security-specialty/Exam Related Services/Amazon-Data-Lifecycle-Manager.md

 ### Automated EBS Snapshot Management

-Automatically creates snapshots for:
-- EC2 workloads
+DLM can automatically create snapshots for EBS volumes attached to EC2 workloads.

+This is useful for:

 - production systems
-- critical infrastructure
+- critical workloads
+- compliance environments
+- recovery planning

 ---

 ### Incident Response Snapshot Preservation

-Security teams commonly preserve EBS snapshots before:
-- remediation
-- instance isolation
-- malware cleanup
+Before remediation, security teams may create snapshots to preserve evidence.

+This helps with:

 - forensic analysis
+- malware investigation
+- timeline reconstruction
+- recovery after compromise

 ---

 ### Backup Retention Policies

-DLM automatically:
-- retains backups
+DLM can automatically retain and delete snapshots based on lifecycle policies.

+This helps avoid:

-- deletes expired snapshots
+- unmanaged snapshots
-- enforces lifecycle rules
+- excessive storage costs
+- missing recovery points
+- manual backup mistakes

 ---

 ### Compliance Retention

-Useful for workloads requiring:
+Some workloads require consistent backup retention for audit or regulatory reasons.

+DLM helps enforce:

+- snapshot schedules
-- backup retention
+- retention windows
-- auditability
-- disaster recovery preparation
-- operational consistency
+- backup consistency
+- repeatable backup operations

 ---

 ### Disaster Recovery Preparation

-Cross-Region snapshot copies improve:
-- resiliency
+DLM can copy snapshots across Regions.

+This supports:

-- regional recovery capability
+- regional recovery
-- ransomware recovery readiness
+- disaster recovery planning
+- additional backup resilience

 ---

 ### Automated AMI Lifecycle Management

-DLM can automate:
+DLM can manage EBS-backed AMIs.

+This is useful for:

-- AMI creation
+- golden AMI lifecycles
-- AMI retention
+- image retention
-- AMI cleanup
+- image cleanup
+- standardized EC2 deployments

+---

+### Application-Consistent Snapshots

+DLM can integrate with AWS Systems Manager to run pre and post scripts for application-consistent snapshots.

-Useful for:
+This is useful for:

-- golden images
+- databases
-- patch baselines
+- transactional applications
-- immutable infrastructure
+- enterprise workloads

+A pre script can freeze or flush I/O before snapshot creation, and a post script can resume normal operations after the snapshot is created.

+AWS documents this capability for workloads such as Windows VSS, SAP HANA, and self-managed databases using SSM documents.

 ---